 - Applications using mathematics to investigate a given problem

-The course consists of lectures (teaching and problem-solving), with an equivalent time spent on personal study and homework.
+The course consists of work in the classroom (teaching and problem solving), with an equivalent time spent on personal study and homework, including using online resources.

-If you have not previously achieved a Grade C or higher, the course is FREE with the exception of any adults currently on a higher education course.
+If you have not previously achieved a Grade C/4 or higher in GCSE Maths, the course is fully funded, with no cost to you, with the exception of adults currently on a higher education course.

-If you are resitting to improve on a Grade C, you will be liable for a fee.
-Please call 01904 770400 for details.
-A fee reduction may be available depending on your circumstances.
+If you are resitting to improve on a Grade C/4, you will be liable to pay a fee.

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.